30 Mins or Less

 Make the chow mein

-• Heat up a pan to medium high heat and add 1 tablespoon of neutral oil.
+• Heat up a pan to medium high heat and add 1 tbsp of neutral oil.
 Add scallion (white parts only), onions, and shallots.
 Sauté until lightly caramelized.
 Push to one side of the pan.

 Neutral oil for cooking

-• Add another tablespoon of neutral oil to the pan, then the drained noodles.
+• Add another tbsp of neutral oil to the pan, then the drained noodles.
 Stir fry for about 1-2 minutes or until dry, then add the sauce to the perimeter of the pan.
 Mix well and stir fry for another 1-2 min.
 If you want crispier, drier noodles, you can stir fry for a bit longer here.

 • Add the bean sprouts and scallion (green parts).
 Stir fry until the bean sprouts have lightly softened but still maintain their crunch.